GET THE BEST MAGNESIUM

 Some common side effects of these Triptans - and these are only a few - are: high cholesterol, heart disease, increased susceptibility to strokes, uncontrolled hypertension and diabetes.

-I recommend asking your Pharmacist for the full print out that has the other contra indicated medications and side effects for what you have been prescribed.
+I recommend asking your pharmacist for the full print out that has the other contra indicated medications and side effects for what you have been prescribed.

 For example, you can’t take a triptan with another form of triptan, ergotamine, or SSRI’s (selective serotonin re-uptake inhibitors).